UmarAhmad12/Mini_Projects/Project-9/readme.md

-# In this Project I have Created a Expense Tracker App.
+# In this Project I have Created a Expense Tracker Application.